 The plateau location of Abadiania makes for amazing top-down views from the the edges of town into the surrounding landscape.
 This includes the "Casa de Dom Inacio," which has amazing north-westerly vistas, our Casa de Luz, which has the same general view directions, and the Alegria Apartment, which enjoys expansive, unobstructed north-easterly views.

 The town of Abadiania has about 20,000 inhabitants, 5000 of whom live on the northerly side of the 4-lane highway between Brasilia and Goiania, where the Casa de Dom Inacio is located.
 Essentially this entire section of Abadiania is, in one way or another, connected to the activities around the Casa de Dom Inacio: small hotels ("pousadas"), restaurants and cafes, boutiques, and miscellaneous tourism-oriented businesses.
 This entire section of town, while still very modest in overall appearance, has an unparalleled energetically charged mystique, which is sensed even by people who would normally be quite immune to such "esoteric" sensations.

-The Alegria Apartment and Casa de Luz house combine the desirability of very close vicinity to the Casa de Dom Inacio (just across the street from Alegria), fantastic soothing views, utmost privacy, and just the perfect distance -- just a few minutes on foot -- to the commotion and noises of the typical Brazilian town of Northern Abadiania.
-It also offers amenities that are commonly expected by foreign travelers but exceed what is offered in the typical Brazilian accommodations in town.
+The Alegria Apartment and Casa de Luz house combine the desirability of very close vicinity to the Casa de Dom Inacio (just across the street from Alegria), fantastic soothing views, utmost privacy, and just the perfect distance -- just a few minutes on foot -- to the commotion and acvitivities of the typical Brazilian town of Northern Abadiania.
+They also offer amenities that are commonly expected by foreign travelers but exceed what is available in the typical Brazilian accommodations in town.